MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/set-preference-resume-assistant-word.md

 ms.service: o365-proplus-itpro
 localization_priority: Normal
 ms.collection: Ent_O365
+ms.custom:
-ms.custom: Ent_Office_Mac
+ - Ent_Office_Mac
+ - seo-marvel-mar2020
-description: "Shows IT Pros how to set a preference for Resume Assistant in Word for Mac"
+description: Information for IT Pros about setting a preference for the Resume Assistant add-in in Office 365 Word for Mac.
 ---

 # Set a preference for Resume Assistant in Word for Mac